-Ground rules of the corporate world have changed!!
+Ground rules of the corporate world have changed!
 Corporates have become distributed.
 They are now also competing with Startups and are in the race to hire and retain the best employees!

 Remote working employees are the ‘new black’ of the corporate world.
 Hiring employees globally has become the new ground rule of the corporate culture as a way of business expansion.
-The larger the service delivery area, the more successful the business.
+The larger the service delivery area is, the more successful the business.
 This vigorous rise in the remote working employee culture has also led to the rise of Coworking Culture that resonates with the changing business models perfectly.

-What is a Coworking Space:
+What is a Coworking Space?

 ‘Coworking’ is an amalgamation of the terms ‘Co’ which means mutual and ‘working’ (obviously meaning to work).
-So in its most basic sense, Coworking Spaces are professional working spaces wherein the available space is shared within employees from different organisations.
+So in its most basic sense, Coworking Spaces are professional working spaces wherein the available space is shared within employees from different organizations.

 Coworking spaces provide:

-2. Opportunities to grow one’s business network
+- Cost-Effective Opportunities to grow one’s business network

-3. Flexibility as Coworking places generally don’t follow a specific set of rules
+- Flexibility as Coworking places generally don’t follow a specific set of rules

-4. Recreational opportunities
+- Recreational opportunities

 What exactly gave rise to Coworking Spaces?